Ume River: Fishing

-Confluence of Vindel and Ume rivers at Vännas village.
+Confluence of the Vindel and Ume rivers at Vännäs village.

 Fishing near Baggböle in the Ume River in the late 1800s.

 A number of fish species, notably salmon, live in the Ume river and its tributaries.
 Ume River and its main tributary, the Vindel River, are crucial habitat for the salmon population of the Baltic Sea.
 Early settlements were built along the river in the 1200–1300s, to be near the source of salmon.
 During the early 1700s, local people began to build salmon traps in the river rapids, but spring floods were a danger to the fishing huts and boats.
 Fishing continued to be an important industry through the 19th century.

 Salmon populations continue to be important both ecologically and as a source of economic activity.
 In the main channel of the Ume River before the hydropower era, salmon could migrate up to Fällforsen, a little over a mile upstream of the town of Vännäs.
-In the Vindel River, the salmon could go considerably further, at least to Vindelgransele, but sometimes all the way up to Stensundsforsen at Sorsele.
+In the Vindel River, the salmon could go considerably further, at least to Vindelgransele, but sometimes even all the way up to Stensundsforsen at Sorsele.
 With the construction of the power station in Stornorrfors, the salmon migration into the Vindel River would have been closed if it weren't for the salmon ladder constructed there.
 With it, the salmon can still make it to spawning grounds, mainly in the upper Vindel River, where nearly half of all smolts that reach the Baltic Sea are born.
 In addition, since 1959 there has been a compensatory fish farm in Norrfors, from which more than 100,000 fish fry are released annually.